dvrkoo/docker-api/README.md

 ## How It Works

 1. The container starts and monitors the `./input` folder
-2. Drop an image (.jpg, .png) or video (.mp4) into the `./input` folder
+2. Drop an image (.jpg, .png) into the `./input` folder
-3. The system automatically processes the file
+3. The system automatically processes the image using MantraNet
-4. Results appear in the `./output` folder:
+4. Results appear in the `./output` folder with detection masks showing manipulated regions
-   - For images: Multiple output images showing detection masks
-   - For videos: Annotated video with bounding boxes + JSON with predictions

 ## Environment Variables